-During the Public Exhibition the proposal will be exhibited and available for the public to view and provide comments on Council's community engagement portal ShapeLakeMac and the NSW Government Planning Portal.
-Adjoining landowners will be notified by mail.
+The proposal was on public exhibition between 16 September and 15 October 2024.
+The proposal was exhibited and available for the public on Council's community engagement portal ShapeLakeMac and the NSW Government Planning Portal.
+Hard copies of the proposal were available at Windale Hub and LMCC Customer Service counter.
+Adjoining landowners were notified by mail.